edocai/face-recognition-app/README.md

-#### A fully functional fullstack application that can detect multiple faces using the clarifai API
+## A fully functional fullstack web application that can detect multiple faces.

 ### Built with